+- Leaking

-- Leaking AND would prohibit the installation of an approved measure or for the protection of a weatherization measure. - Producing a high concentration of CO - Installation of an on demand, direct vent, or fan assisted water heater is allowed if the required draft cannot be established after all other considerations.
+- Producing a high concentration of CO

+- Installation of an on demand, direct vent, or fan assisted water heater is allowed if the required draft cannot be established after all other considerations.
 Fuel switching to an electric tank may also be considered but requires a field waiver from KHRC.